 With an LMS like fabric Member, you have a centralized place to manage every aspect of your loyalty program.
 The platform supports various user roles, and you can create multiple accounts for different business groups.

-This allows service partners like FDS easy access to the system to modify program rules and monitor customer engagement.
 Get in touch to learn more about how fabric’s products and services can help build your brand a loyal following.